IronGG/Lab3_ARN/rapport.md

 ![Confusion matrix](Ressources/1stExperiment.png)

 Our model tends to predict wake more often.
 Probably because the wake state is more present in our data sets.
+Other than that, the confusion matrix looks alright.

 We decided to go with this model since it was the most interesting one.
 Because it gave good results and it used all we learned combined, with multi-layers, SGD optimizer function with decay and momentum, and relu/sigmoid activation